 "As far as the gospel is concerned, they are enemies on your account; but as far as election is concerned, they are loved on account of the patriarchs, for God's gifts and his call are irrevocable."The word for "gifts" in Romans 11:29 is "charismata."

-So, Israel's favor from God is a "grace effect," and might as well be considered as much a "spiritual gift" as the list of things in 1 Cor 12.
+So, Israel's favor from God is a "grace effect," and might as well be considered as much a "spiritual gift" as the list of things in 1 Cor 12 that some people are fond of promoting.

 In addition to Rom 6:23 and 11:29, the word "charisma" is also found in Rom 1:11, 5:15, 5:16, 12:6, 1 Cor 1:7, 7:7, 12:4, 12:9, 12:28, 12:30, 12:31, 2 Cor 1:11, 1 Tim 4:14, 2 Tim 1:6, 1 Pet 4:10.

 Note that 1 Cor 12 starts with (typical translation) "Now about spiritual gifts, I do not want you to be ignorant."
-Here, the word "charismata" is not even used, let alone "doma" or "dorean"!
-It literally just says, "Now about the spirituals ("pneumatikon"), I do not want you to be ignorant."
+Here, the word "charismata" is not even used, let alone δομα or δωρεαν!
+It literally just says, "Now about the spirituals, πνευματικων, I do not want you to be ignorant."
 This is to contrast practical issues just discussed in 1 Cor 10-11 (eating food sacrificed to idols, head coverings, right vs. wrong way to partake of the Lord's Supper).

-Also, the context of the discussion in 1 Cor 12 has to do with what was going on in the gatherings (1 Cor 11:17-18) in Corinth, as does everything from chapter 11 through chapter 14, not out on the street.
+Also, the context of the discussion in 1 Cor 12 has to do with what was going on in the gatherings (1 Cor 11:17-18) in Corinth, as does everything from chapter 11 through chapter 14, not elsewhere.
 In this case, they were focusing on this "grace-effect" versus that one, instead of seeing themselves as one body (1 Cor 12:12-27).
-It was the purpose of Paul's teaching to appeal to unity of the one body, not division; ironically, "spiritual gifts" teachings today tend to focus on dividing the body of Christ, in more ways than one.
+It was the purpose of Paul's teaching to appeal to unity of the one body, not division; ironically, "spiritual gifts" teachings today tend to focus on dividing the body of Christ, either by highlighting differences between this person and that, or by getting into divisive arguments about the subject.

-When we have a gathering of the out-called ("ekklesia"), we might distinguish different functions in the body, according to the "grace-effects" that we recognize that people excel in and manifest in practice.
-If you have a large number of people in a gathering, and one says they are sick, does everyone else run up and lay hands on that person?
-Do all of them preach the sermon?
-Do all of them serve at the hospitality table?
+When we have a gathering of the out-calling (εκκλησια, "ekklesia"), we might distinguish different functions in the body, according to the "grace-effects" that we recognize that people excel in and manifest in practice.
 In the example of Corinth, they all did "speak in tongues" in assembly (1 Cor 14) and that's why the exhortation in 1 Cor 12:29-30, rendered literally, says "...no all to-tongues..."
+1 Corinthians chapters 12 through 14 teach us to behave in an orderly way as a unified body for the right reasons, motivated out of unity and love, not selfish motives.

-However, once you leave the gathering and are out in the world, the one gift you need, the gift of the Holy Spirit, is all you need, and you get the job done.
+Once you leave the gathering of the out-calling and are out in the world, the one gift you need, the gift of the Holy Spirit, is all you need, and you get the job done.
 You don't pass up an opportunity to communicate the gospel just because you aren't "an evangelist" or "a preacher."
-You don't neglect to show hospitality to anyone.
-And you don't neglect to heal the sick when you see a sick person anywhere you go, "as you go."
-And yes, "tongues" is a sign that follows anyone who believes (Mark 16:17), so if you are a believer, that means you.
+You don't neglect to heal the sick when you see a sick person anywhere you go, "as you go."
+And, yes, "tongues" is a sign that follows anyone who believes (Mark 16:17), so if you are a believer, that means you.

 By categorizing and elevating the "spiritual gift" list of 1 Cor 12, religion has put people in bondage, thinking they can't "get" this special thing or that, lamenting that they don't "have" this "gift" or that, and of course many run around trying to get impartations, anointings, mantles, and such things, as if they can procure or conjure up what is really an "effect" of "grace," which is already a given.
 Once you understand that these things are "grace" "effects," you are set free to grow and operate freely in the grace God has already given you, which is already a done deal, through the indwelling and empowering of the Holy Spirit, which has many "effects," as the needs arise.